markmnl/fmsg/README.md

 ![fmsg address](address.png)

 Domain part is the domain name RFC-1035 fmsg host is located.
-Recipient part identifies the recipient known to host located at domain the message is from or to.
+Recipient part identifies the recipient known to host located at domain.
 A leading @ character is prepended to distinguish from email addresses.
 The secondary @ seperates recipient and domain name as per norm.

 Recipient part is a string of characters which must be:

 * UTF-8
-* unique on host using case insensitive comparison
 * any letter in any language, or any numeric characters
 * the hyphen "-" or underscore "_" characters non-consecutively and not at beginning or end
+* unique on host using case insensitive comparison
-* combined with domain name and @ characters less than 256 bytes length
+* less than 256 bytes length when combined with domain name and @ characters

 A whole address is encoded UTF-8 prepended with size: